 - Youth,

 - Current caregiver,

-- DFPS Worker and supervisor,

-- PAL Coordinator and supervisor,
+- 4Kids Permanency Specialist and Supervisor

-- 4Kids YAS Worker,
+- 4Kids YAS and Supervisor

 - Attorney Ad Litem, if assigned, and

 - Other individuals who are interested and important to the youth.

 During the staffing:

 - Review the reasons for the unplanned discharge, - Review extended and return to extended foster care eligibility requirements, - Discuss the benefits and parameters to remaining in current placement, - Review services provided and determine if adding additional services may alleviate the situation resulting in the unplanned discharge, - Discuss the implications of leaving foster care or continued non-compliance with voluntary extended foster care agreement, - Identify short-term and long-term goals and tasks, - Based on the youth's current eligibility status and commitment to abide by placement parameters, develop a recommendation regarding the young adult's discharge from Extended or Return to Extended Foster Care, - Discuss the discharge process and schedule a discharge date, if applicable, - Set the next staffing date to follow up on the young adult's progress to meeting the requirements of extended or return to extended foster care, if applicable, - Document the notes from the staffing and encourage the youth's signature, if possible, or - Continue to search for placement (paid and non-paid) for the youth for 30 days after initial discharge staffing.